 While the Study grounds have at least one piece of sculpture by an artist whose name is missing, we may also have an artist with a name whose sculpture is missing!
-In the July 11, 1907 issue of the Crawfordsville Journal, an article entitled “A Statue of Ben-Hur” quotes Bohumir Kryl describing a statue that he created for General Wallace’s Study that has disappeared.
+The July 11, 1907 issue of the Crawfordsville Journal quotes Bohumir Kryl describing a statue that he created for General Wallace’s Study that has disappeared.
 Lew Wallace had been gone for just two years and Susan was still alive when this article was written.
 It opens with the sentence: “Those who have had the pleasure of a visit to the study of the late Gen. Lew Wallace will recall the statue of Ben-Hur which occupies a prominent place there, and also other busts and ornaments in stone and plaster.”